squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 :octicons-beaker-24: Experimental ·
 [:octicons-heart-fill-24:{: .tx-heart } Insiders only][9]{: .tx-insiders }

-When _section indexes_ are enabled, documents can be directly attached to sections, which is especially useful for providing overview pages.
+When _section index pages_ are enabled, documents can be directly attached to sections, which is particularly useful for providing overview pages.
 This can be enabled via `mkdocs.yml` with:

 ``` yaml
 theme: